RevLifter Selected for Lafayette Plug and Play: Europe's Ultimate Retail Business Accelerator

 "We are delighted to announce our inclusion in Lafayette Plug and Play," commented Simon Bird, CEO and Co-Founder of RevLifter.
 "This incredible opportunity signals a bright future for our platform as well as for data-led personalisation, a model which is primed to achieve positive outcomes for retailers and customers around the world."

-Global brands including Walmart, Harvey Nichols, Shop Direct, EE, THG and HP rely on RevLifter's AI-powered solutions to answer challenges around driving new customers, raising order values, tackling cart abandonment, and more.
+Global brands including New Balance, Harvey Nichols, EE, The Hut Group, and HP rely on RevLifter's AI-powered solutions to answer challenges around driving new customers, raising order values, tackling cart abandonment, and more.
 Its platform collects real-time data from on-site behaviour and live baskets to inform the delivery of personalised incentives that meet both the retailer's and customer's unique requirements.

 Despite only being founded in 2017, RevLifter has launched in seven global markets and raised £3 million in funding from investors including Coutts Bank.
 The company is also one of the most lauded in the e-commerce and digital marketing arenas having claimed 13 industry awards since 2018.